 Tips for the best corn

 - For your corn, use fresh or frozen kernels.
-I prefer not to use canned kernels as they contain added salt and can be mushy.
+I prefer not to use canned kernels as they contain added salt and can be mushy in texture.

 - This recipe does not freeze well because the milk and cream in the recipe may separate, which can affect the taste and texture of the dish.